AXERA-TECH/pulsar2-docs-en/source/user_guides_config/config.rst

 Profile overview
 ------------------------------------

-- For the definition of all compilation parameters supported by the tool chain, please refer to :ref:`《proto Configuration Definition》<config_define>`, the basic data structure is ``BuildConfig``;
+- For the definition of all compilation parameters supported by the tool chain, please refer to :ref:`《proto Configuration Definition》<config_define_en>`, the basic data structure is ``BuildConfig``;

 - Users can write configuration files in the format of ``prototxt/relaxed json/yaml/toml`` according to parameter specifications, and point to the configuration file through the command line parameter ``--config``;